Lisztomania (album): Background

-Release and reception
+Release and critical reception

 AllMusic said, "The soundtrack to Ken Russell's movie provided Wakeman with a canvas upon which to work his magic (or do his damage—it depends upon one's attitude) upon the music of Franz Liszt and, to a lesser degree, Richard Wagner.
 Actually, much of what is here is more substantial than the material on Journey or Myths and Legends, which can be attributed largely to the composers' contributions."
 Wakeman has written on his website that "this album stinks".

 Excerpts from the album were performed live on Wakeman's tour of North America and Brazil in late 1975.